HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Appendix

 \subsection{Proof of Proposition~\ref{prop:VandW}}

-We recall that $\cV$ is the bandwise denoiser given by~\eqref{eq:defV} and $\cW$ is the high-dimensional denoiser given by \eqref{eq:defW}.
-The difference is that a difference $\W^{(b)}$ is used for each band in $\cV$, while the same $\W$ is used across all bands in $\cW$.
-To show that $\cV$ is self-adjoint, we need to check that, for all $\X, \Y \in \bbH$,
+Recall that $\cV$ is the bandwise denoiser defined in~\eqref{eq:defV}, while $\cW$ is the high-dimensional denoiser defined in~\eqref{eq:defW}.
+The key distinction is that $\cV$ applies a separate denoiser $\W^{(b)}$ to each spectral band (see~\eqref{eq:defWb}), whereas $\cW$ uses a single shared denoiser $\W$ across all bands (see~\eqref{eq:defbW}).